+From Bacalar, I went to check out Mahahual and Xcalac and then back again towards Bacalar with one stop to the archaeological site of Chacchoben.
+It’s situated only 30 minutes from Bacalar and definitely worth a visit if you are around.
 I wasn’t really impressed by Mahahual as it was very windy and I found it quite dirty.
-However, if you are into diving and snorkeling this is a great location for you.
-If the weather allows they have a lot of diving spots and you can snorkel around to reef right off the shore.
+However, if you are into diving and snorkeling, this is a great location for you.
+If the weather allows, they have many diving spots, and you can snorkel around to reef right off the shore.

 Dzibanchen and Kinichna are together.
 You will need to take a deviation from the main road 186 and drive for about 30 minutes.
 There are signs on the road so you cannot get lost, by the way.
 You will pay one entry of 50 pesos at the first one, Dzibanchen, and it’s valid for both.

 The last one I encounter on that day was Kohunlich but it was too late for that one so I found a lovely and cheap place for the night, and couldn’t wait for the next day and my visit!
 I was ecstatic.
 I have even written a full post on how to visit the spectacular site of Kohunlich.

 After that, I went straight to Xpuhil where I met the lovely people from the Tourism office (PRO NATURA, you will find it on the left side of the road before entering the town) who filled me in with all the things I could have done and that’s where I have decided I wouldn’t have left before five days or so.
 I also meet a random traveler who was struggling to find a car rental.
 After a couple of minutes of “studying” each other, we finally decided to join forces for a couple of days.
 We organized the Calakmul visit, which was the most important, and both wanted to hire a guide.
 That turned out to be great as we shared the price, and it was more fun to wake up at 5 am and drive for an hour if you have company!